Privacy Policy

 We engage trusted third-party providers to assist in operating our platform.
 These include:

-- Xero: For optional practice management integration (if authorised by the Firm).
+- Xero: optional practice management integration (if authorised by the Firm).

-- PostHog / Google: For platform and website analytics.
+- PostHog / Google: platform and website analytics.

 4.2 Legal and Regulatory Requirements

-We may disclose information if required by law, subpoena, or other legal processes, or to protect the rights, property, or safety of Sentine, our users, or others.
-Where possible and legally permitted, we will notify the Firm of such requests in accordance with our Law Enforcement Request Policy.
+We may disclose information where required by law, subpoena, or other legal process, or to protect the rights, property, or safety of duely, our users, or others.
+Where permitted by law, we will notify the Firm of such requests in accordance with our Law Enforcement Request Policy.

 5. Data Storage and Security

-We ensure appropriate safeguards are in place for all cross-border transfers, including reviewing each processor's security certifications, data processing agreements, and compliance with applicable privacy frameworks.
+We put appropriate safeguards in place for cross-border transfers, including reviewing each processor's security certifications, data processing agreements, and compliance with applicable privacy frameworks.

-Security Measures: We implement industry-standard security practices, including AES-256 encryption at rest, TLS 1.3 in transit, rigorous role-based access control (RBAC), and immutable audit logging.
+Security Measures: We use security practices including AES-256 encryption at rest, TLS 1.3 in transit, role-based access control (RBAC), and append-only audit logging.

 6. Data Retention

-We retain data in accordance with the specific legal obligations of our Subscribers:
+We retain data in accordance with the legal obligations of our Subscribers:

-- Matter & Evidence Data: Maintained for the duration of the Firm's subscription.
-AML/CTF evidence packs are designed to assist Firms in meeting their mandatory 7-year record-keeping obligations post-matter closure.
+- Matter and Evidence Data: maintained for the duration of the Firm's subscription.
+AML/CTF evidence packs are designed to assist Firms in meeting their 7-year record-keeping obligations after matter closure.

-- Subscription Expiry: Upon subscription termination or expiry, Firms have a defined grace period (typically 90 days) to export their data.
+- Subscription Expiry: on subscription termination or expiry, Firms have a 90-day export window.
 After this period, data is securely deleted in line with our data destruction protocols.

 7. Your Privacy Rights